EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/05-expose-agent-init.md

-# Step 5: Expose the Agent in the Module Init
+# 5.6: Expose the Agent in the Module Init

 In this step, we will update `src/agents/__init__.py` to import and expose the `get_reviews_agent` function.
 This makes the function available for import elsewhere in your codebase, allowing other modules to use the Reviews Agent.